 The BA in Art is a liberal arts degree that has three tracks: studio art, art history, and secondary education (art education).
 The studio art and art history tracks each have a 45-credit-hour major.
 The BA in Art requires an 18-credit-hour minor, which can be any minor offered by the university, excepting the studio art minor.
 The art education track is a 64 credit hour major with a minor in secondary education.

 Note: Current students who have declared majors in either the Bachelor of Art in Studio Art or the Bachelor of Art in Art History may continue to complete requirements and graduate under the catalog year in which they declared their major.
 The art history and studio art tracks in the BA in Art require a minor.
 Please contact the art department if you have any further questions.

 Bachelor of Fine Art in Art

 The BFA degree is a professional degree.
 Students are accepted into the BFA program by means of a portfolio and transcript review process.
-Students must first be a declared major in either the BA in Studio Art (available to students prior to 2011-2012) or a BA in Art (available to students beginning 2011-2012) before they may participate in the review process for admission to the BFA program.
-The BFA requires 21 hours in a particular studio emphasis or concentration area, thus allowing students to develop their conceptual abilities and hone their technical skills.
+Students must first be a declared art major before they may participate in the review process for admission to the BFA program.
+The BFA requires 18 hours in a particular studio emphasis or concentration area, thus allowing students to develop their conceptual abilities and hone their technical skills.

-The BFA in Art has tracks in fine art (studio art), applied design, and secondary education (art education).
+The BFA in Art has tracks in fine art (studio art) and applied design.

-- The BFA tracks for fine art and applied design students require a 72-hour major within a total 124-hour degree.
+- The BFA tracks for fine art and applied design students require a 72-hour major within a total 120-hour degree.

-- To view a full list of requirements for the BFA in fine art, applied design, or secondary education, visit the Undergraduate Catalog.
+- To view a full list of requirements for the BFA in fine art or applied design, visit the Undergraduate Catalog.